- HubPages Tutorials and Community»

 What you want to know is how other people have been treated by that site, before you invest too much of your time and work.

-For example many articles which reveal the unpleasant facts of certain sites, such as the demised Factoidz and current Ponzi, Bubblews, are followed by comments from 'guests' of such 'quality '...Shills in other words.
+For example many articles which reveal the unpleasant facts of certain sites, such as the demised Factoidz, Bubblews, are followed by comments from 'guests' which hail the site to the heavens, and dispute any criticism.

 To be blunt, I had to remove the Comment capsule on More Than One of my Hub pages dealing with this topic due to the attacks of Shills.
 Shills who are Paid by the Site to attack me.